 But then the world (at least my area of it) just kind of…opened back up.
-COVID-19 cases are still rising, we don’t have a concrete treatment or vaccine, and yet, we have been legally permitted to return to almost normal.
+COVID-19 cases are still rising, and yet, we have been legally permitted to return to almost normal.

 And that is exactly what I will do, regardless of anyone else’s opinion.

 Until all major health organizations tell us to return to normal, my family is treating this COVID-19 pandemic like a pandemic, and I’m not entirely clear why some people think that’s such a bold thing to say.

 My closest friends and family know that I’m not joining ladies’ nights, playdates or group outings yet.
 No restaurant dinners, no hugs, and no big group barbecues.
 No shopping trips just to browse, and no crowded public places.
 We have loosened up a little bit, but really, not much has changed.

 Except for one giant thing: My husband’s work has returned to a full crew working in the office full-time.
 They’re still trying to be careful, but with everyone back at their desks, they aren’t able to maintain the same distance they once were.
 He is closer to people all day long, and I know that our COVID-19 risk is increased because of that one factor.